sblanck/smagexp/README.md

 #### upload data

 Data used in this example are extracted from the GEO dataset GSE13601.
-We picked up 6 .CEL (to simplify the example).
+We picked up 6 .CEL (to simplify the example)

 .CEL files and according .cond file can be found here : https://github.com/sblanck/smagexp/raw/master/examples/GSM342582.CEL